rspamd/rspamd.com/doc/modules/dkim_signing.md

 ];
 ~~~

 When using these options, they *passthrough* all mismatch checks.
-The only meaninglful setting is `sign_networks` in this mode as it corresponds with OpenDKIM behaviour.
+The only meaningful setting is `sign_networks` in this mode as it corresponds with OpenDKIM behaviour.
 Otherwise, Rspamd will perform signing based on matching of the Mime `From` header with the entries in `signing_table`

 ## HTTP headers based DKIM signing